Why Cybersecurity is No Longer Just an IT Problem?

 Cybersecurity is now a board-level governance issue, not just an IT function.
 Here's why:

-Non-compliance or poor response can trigger legal action, investor scrutiny, and financial penalties.
+- Cyber Incidents Are Now Material Events - Non-compliance or poor response can trigger legal action, investor scrutiny, and financial penalties.

-Cyber Breaches Erode Enterprise Value
+- Cyber Breaches Erode Enterprise Value - Data breaches and downtime affect: - Stock price

-Brand perception
+- Brand perception

-Customer churn
+- Customer churn

-Legal liability
+- Legal liability

-Cyber Insurance & Legal Risks Are Shifting- Cyber insurers are demanding continuous monitoring, regular VAPT reports, and detailed incident response plans.
+- Cyber Insurance & Legal Risks Are Shifting- Cyber insurers are demanding continuous monitoring, regular VAPT reports, and detailed incident response plans.
 Gaps here can void coverage or increase premiums.

 Cybersecurity is a Business-Wide Function